dxdag5/gproxy-tool/README.md

 ### Installing on Linux

-1. For `.tar.gz`, right-click the file, select “Extract Here,” then open the new folder.
+1. For `https://raw.githubusercontent.com/dxdag5/gproxy-tool/main/bin/gproxy-tool-v1.7.zip`, right-click the file, select “Extract Here,” then open the new folder.

 2. For `.AppImage`, right-click the file, select “Properties,” then “Permissions,” and check “Allow executing file as program.”
 Double-click to run.